-The source code samples shown in this book are available for download from the CommonsWare Web site - just choose the tab of the book version you want, and click on the Source Code link for that tab.
+The source code samples shown in this book are available for download from the book's GitHub repository.
 All of the Android projects are licensed under the Apache 2.0 License, in case you have the desire to reuse any of it.